8) Provisions (other than employee benefits)

 (c) Post-employment benefits

-Company's contributions are recorded as an expense in the profit or loss during the period in which the employee renders the related service.
+A defined contribution plan is a post-employment benefit plan under which an entity pays specified contributions and has no obligation to pay any further amounts.
+Provident fund scheme and employee state insurance are defined contribution schemes.
+The Company makes specified monthly contributions towards these schemes.
+The Company's contributions are recorded as an expense in the profit or loss during the period in which the employee renders the related service.
 If the contribution already paid is less than the contribution payable under the scheme for service received before the balance sheet date, the deficit payable under the scheme is recognized as a liability after deducting the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that the pre-payment will lead to a reduction in future payment or a cash refund.

 Defined benefit plan - Gratuity

 The Company's gratuity scheme is a defined benefit plan.
-The present value of obligations under such defined benefit plans are determined based on actuarial valuation carried out by an independent actuary using the Projected Unit Credit Method, which recognizes each period of service as giving rise to an additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
+The present value of obligations under such defined benefit plans are determined based on actuarial valuation carried out by an independent actuary using the Projected Unit Credit Method, which recognizes each period of service as giving rise to an additional unit of

-The obligation is measured at the present value of estimated future cash flows.
-The discount rates used for determining the present value of obligation under defined benefit plans, are based on the market yields on government securities as at the balance sheet date, having maturity period approximating to the terms of related obligations.
 Remeasurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognized in the period in which they occur, directly in standalone other comprehensive income and are never reclassified to profit or loss.
 Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognized immediately in the profit or loss as past service cost.

-d) Other long-term employee benefits -compensated absences
+(d) Other long-term employee benefits - compensated absences

-service and are also not expected to be utilized wholly within twelve months after the end of such period, the benefit is classified as a longterm employee benefit.
+The employees can carry-forward a portion of the unutilized accrued compensated absences and utilize it in future service periods or receive cash compensation on termination of employment.
+Since the compensated absences do not fall due wholly within twelve months after the end of the period in which the employees render the related service and are also not expected to be utilized wholly within twelve months after the end of such period, the benefit is classified as a long¬ term employee benefit.
 The Company records an obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
 The obligation is measured on the basis of independent actuarial valuation using the projected unit credit method.
 Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognized in the profit or loss.

 11) Revenue recognition

 Revenue is recognized at an amount that reflects the consideration to which the Company expects to be entitled in exchange for transferring the goods or services to a customer i.e. on transfer of control of the goods or service to the customer.
 Revenue is net of indirect taxes and discounts.
-Contract asset represents the Company’s right to consideration in exchange for services that the Company has transferred to a customer when that right is conditioned on something other than the passage of time.

 When there is unconditional right to receive cash, and only passage of time is required to do invoicing, the same is presented as Unbilled revenue.

 A contract liability is recognized if a payment is received or a payment is due (whichever is earlier) from a customer before the Company transfers the related goods or services and the Company is under an obligation to provide only the goods or services under the contract.
 Contract liabilities are recognized as revenue when the Company performs under the contract (i.e., transfers control of the related goods or services to the customer).
-The specific recognition criteria described below must also be met before revenue is recognized: Room revenue, sale of food and beverages and other services

 Revenue is recognized at the transaction price that is allocated to the performance obligation.
 Revenue comprises room revenue, sale of food and beverages, recreation and other services (including banquet and allied services) relating to hotel operations.
-Revenue is recognised upon rendering of the services and sale of food and beverages which is recognised once the rooms are occupied, food and beverages are sold and
+Revenue is recognized upon rendering of the services and sale of food and beverages which is recognized at a point in time once the rooms are occupied, food and beverages are sold and other services have been provided as per the contract with the customer.

 Other services